How to read a scientific paper: a step-by-step guide

 If you are following an author’s work, a cursory skim may be all that is required to understand how the paper lies within their overall research program.

 If you are primarily interested in the study design and techniques the authors have used, then you will spend the most time reading and understanding the methods section of the paper.

 Other times you need to read a paper that you may discuss in your own research, for example, to compare or contrast the work in it with yours, or to motivate a discussion point for future applications of your own work.

 And if your aim is to extend the work presented in a paper, and consequently the study will form the starting point for your work, you will need to understand the paper deeply.

 Knowing why you want to read the paper facilitates how you will read the paper.
 Depending on your needs, your approach may take the form of a surface-level reading or a deep reading.

 Knowing your motivations will also guide your navigation through the paper because you have already identified which sections are most likely to contain the information you need.
 Approaching reading a paper in this way saves you time and makes the task less daunting.

-Step 2: Skim to gain a high-level understanding of the scientific paper
+Step 2: Use selective reading to gain a high-level understanding of the scientific paper

 Begin by gaining an overview of the paper by following these simple steps: